ORGANIC VS. CONVENTIONAL FARMING: WHICH IS BETTER FOR THE ENVIRONMENT?

 Conclusion

 As we can see above, organic farming offers many more advantages than conventional farming.
-In order to produce nutrient-rich crops and pave the way for a sustainable form of agriculture, organic farming seeks to enhance the overall quality of the soil while also taking into account the well-being of the environment and other living things.
+To produce nutrient-rich crops and pave the way for a sustainable form of agriculture, organic farming seeks to enhance the overall quality of the soil while also taking into account the well-being of the environment and other living things.

 Farmers in India still need to get educated about the effects and drawbacks of conventional farming, and there is still a long way to go in the development of organic farming.